malston/tile-diff/test/README.md

 If tests fail due to missing product versions:
 1. Check Pivnet for available versions
 2. Update test to use available product/versions
+3. Update --product-file flag if product has multiple files
-3. Document the change in test comments
+4. Document the change in test comments

 ### Skipping Tests